Leave of Absence Without Pay

 A leave of absence without pay may be granted to regular full-time and regular part-time staff members for periods up to one (1) year for personal reasons, such as attending to family matters, child-rearing or performing community service without loss of University service credit and position.

 Before approving or denying a leave request, the department head considers the department's operating needs and the staff member's needs, job performance and length of service.

-When a request for leave is endorsed, the school/center will usually return the staff member to active status in a similar or equivalent position, pay grade and salary within the school/center at the end of the leave.
+When a request for leave is endorsed, the school/center will usually return the staff member to active status in a similar or equivalent position, grade profile and salary within the school/center at the end of the leave.
 The University reserves the right to terminate a leave of absence or deny reinstatement at the end of a leave of absence.
 A staff member has no greater right to conditions of employment than if the staff member had been continuously in the workplace.
-For example, the position of a staff member on an approved leave of absence may be subject to position discontinuation in accordance with the University's Position Discontinuation and Staff Transition Policy (No. 628).
+For example, the position of a staff member on an approved leave of absence may be subject to position discontinuation in accordance with the University's Position Discontinuation and Staff Transition Policy (628).